-After reading three articles on the advancement of multiple device interaction in the hospitality industry written by Hotelmarketing, Vizergy, and Tnooz, it became clear that hoteliers need to assist guests in accomplishing guests’ goals (researching, booking, entertainment, contacting, etc.) while considering guests’ locations and times in order to increase bookings and increase brand loyalty.
+After reading three articles on the advancement of multiple device interaction in the hospitality industry, it became clear that hoteliers need to assist guests in accomplishing their goals.
+This could be researching, booking, entertainment, contacting, etc. They need to do this while considering guests’ locations and times to increase bookings and increase brand loyalty.

-Without a doubt, the fast paced technology advancements and changes in buying behavior trends can lead to some complex challenges.
+Without a doubt, the fast-paced technological advancements and changes in buying behavior trends can lead to some complex challenges.
 Rather than rely on instincts and rumors, hotel marketers must rely on hotel website analytics, research, and understanding of the guests’ buying process.

 To successfully engage with consumers and maximize hotel revenue – listen & accommodate across the multiscreen world.